St. Anne's Chapel (Freiburg im Breisgau)

 Are there restrooms and cafes?

-Facilities such as restrooms and nearby cafes may be available; however, it is advisable to check the official website for current amenities.
+Facilities such as restrooms and cafes may not be available on-site.
+It is advisable to explore nearby options in the city center.

 What should I wear?